SOUTH PACIFIC ENVIRONMENTAL RADIOACTIVITY ASSOCIATION CONSTITUTION

 ELECTION OF COMMITTEE

 A member shall be eligible to stand for election for the committee by being proposed and seconded either by the retiring committee or by two members of SPERA.
-All nominations shall be signed by the proposer and seconder and by the nomine to signify willingness to stand for election.

 (a) Election of the committee shall take place by closed ballot at a general meeting.
 If not more than the required number of persons is nominated for election to the committee, this shall be reported to the general meeting and these persons shall be declared to be duly elected to the committee.